CURRICULA VITAE

 Mr. Edmond Krafchow lives in Maui and serves the Foundation as Advisor and founding Director.
 Mr. Krafchow was principal and Chairman of Mason McDuffie Real Estate, the longest-established privately held real estate concern in the American West, and historic patron of Ansel Adams and the Sierra Club.
 A lifelong student of ancient Middle Eastern languages and religious culture, he has been an intimate of the Innermost House experiment since 2005, and has a deep understanding of its promise and its challenges.
 He guides the Foundation at the spiritual margins of practical possibility.

-Ms. Diana Lorence lives in Williamsburg, Virginia and is the creator of the Innermost House conception.
+Ms. Diana Lorence lives in Williamsburg, Virginia and is the creator of the Innermost House practice.
 Innermost House is her personal answer to Emerson’s prescription, “Build your own world.”
 Since her introduction to the Thoreau Society at Walden Pond in Concord, Massachusetts, Diana has appeared across the country as a speaker on her life in the woods, and her essays and photographs have gained an audience for the Foundation in every state in the nation and nearly every nation of the world, reaching now to millions of people with a message of simplicity, spirituality and soul-reliance.

 mathew-james+crop+2.jpg